 https://developers.google.com/speed/pagespeed/insights/

 And fix things when you can.
-This is important.
+It is important.

-A sitemap is an XML file that lists all public pages for search engines to index them.
-If you’ve never heard of this, you can craft your first sitemap using tools such as https://www.xml-sitemaps.com.
-I used to believe that it’s relevant only for websites with many pages, but Google wants a sitemap even for a single-page website (find more about this on the Google Search Console section below).
+A sitemap is an XML file that lists all public pages so that search engines can index them.
+If you've never heard of it, you can create your first site map using tools like https://www.xml-sitemaps.com.
+I used to think it was only relevant for websites with lots of pages, but Google wants a sitemap even for a single-page website (for more, see the Google Search Console section below).

-This one doesn’t have much impact but doesn’t cost much, so there’s not reason why you wouldn’t have one.
-It just adds up to the means of telling Google you’re abiding to Internet standards.
+This file doesn't have much impact, but it's not expensive.
+So there's no reason why you shouldn't have one.
+It's just a way to let Google know that you're complying with Internet standards.

-.
-It gives search engines both whitelist and blacklist indexing rules.
-You might also want to explicitly declare the route to your sitemap in this file (Sitemap:
+The robots.txt file is a text file that should be available to the public at https://www.mywebsite.com/robots.txt.
+It gives search engines whitelisted and blacklisted indexing rules.
+You can also explicitly declare the route to your site map in this file (Site map: http://www.mywebsite.com/sitemap.xml).

-The most simple robots file would be this:
+The simplest robots file would be the following:

 User-agent: *